Fiskehatt/DeadlyBossMods/README.md

 DeadlyBossMods for Vanilla WoW 1.12.
 Not made by me.

-Extract everything into seperate folders.
+Extract everything into separate folders.